Coast Guard rescues 3 as vessel sinks off Long Branch, New Jersey

-Coast Guard members rescue three people after their vessel began taking on water three miles east of Long Branch, Sept.
-12, 2021.
-No injuries or medical concerns were reported.
-All persons rescued were wearing lifejackets.
-U.S. Coast Guard video.
+LONG BRANCH, N.J. — Coast Guard members rescued three people after their vessel began taking on water three miles east of Long Branch, Sunday.

+Watchstanders at Coast Guard Sector Delaware Bay received the initial notification from the Monmouth County 911 dispatcher at 9:14 A.M. that three people aboard a sinking vessel were in need of assistance.

+A 47-foot Motor Lifeboat from Coast Guard Station Manasquan Inlet was dispatched to the scene along with an MH-65 Dolphin helicopter from Coast Guard Air Station Atlantic City which was diverted from training.

 |Date Taken: